nexiality/documentation/commands/desktop/contextMenu(name,menu,xOffset,yOffset).md

 to indicate position-based triggering.
 For example, to access the 3rd menu item from the context menu, follow by the 2nd menu item from the submenu, the `menu` parameter would be `INDEX:3,2`.

+As an additional convenience, one may include keystrokes whilst the context menu is in display.
+Use keystrokes as an added support to expedite automation, when appropriate.
+For example, `{DOWN},INDEX:14,{CTRL}{SPACE},Execute` means:
+1. When the context menu is first shown, press the DOWN key
+2. Then select the 14th menu item
+3. Then type in CONTROL-SPACE key combination
+4. Finally, select the "Execute" menu item.

+Consult the [`typeKeys(os,keystrokes)`](typeKeys(os,keystrokes)) page on how to specify keystrokes.

 Both the `xOffset` and `yOffset` parameters are optional.
 One can use these 2 parameters to fine-tune where the right-click should be invoked.
 By leaving both parameters as blank, Nexial will target the center (approximately) of the specified element instead.